She Married Her Boss: Plot

 The next day, Julia decides to stay home and attend to business there.
 The office is a complete disaster that day, in complete chaos.
-Meanwhile, Annabel has refused to eat anything while Julia is in the house, but Julia continues to outsmart and "befriends her, along with Rodgers, a prospective business partner.
+Meanwhile, Annabel has refused to eat anything while Julia is in the house, but Julia continues to outsmart and befriend her, along with Rodgers, a prospective business partner.
 Gertrude continues to try and ruin the marriage.
 While Julia and Rodgers are working, Annabel enters, and they all start singing.
 Richard comes home and is very upset with Julia.
 He would rather have her helping him get the business deal with Rodgers.
-Julia decides to go down to Philadelphia and "get the Rodgers place in order."
-But after a while Annabelle wants Julia to come home, so Richard decides to go down to Philadelphia and bring his wife back.
+Julia decides to go to Philadelphia and "get the Rodgers place in order."
+But after a while Annabelle wants Julia to come home, so Richard decides to go bring his wife back.
 The night before he arrives, Julia and Rodgers drink heavily and spend the night in the store front window singing.
 Richard sees photos of the incident in the newspaper, and storms out of Julia's hotel room after she insists he cares more about the store than about her.

-Julia feels the marriage is over, and makes plans for a cruise to Cuba and Panama with Rodgers.
+Julia feels the marriage is over and makes plans for a cruise to Cuba and Panama with Rodgers.
 As she stops by home to pick up her things, Annabel begs her to stay.
 Richard, usually a teetotaller, has been getting drunk with his butler.
 When he finds out Julia is in the house, he confronts her drunkenly, then pretends to have a gun in his pocket and forces her into a car being driven by the intoxicated butler.
 The car careens through the city to a brickyard, where Richard picks up bricks, and then returns to the store.
 Both he and Julia throw bricks through the store window, laughing.
 As the police chase them, they rush to the pier, with the goal of departing on the cruise to Cuba together.